 By having the foundation of a savings account in place, it provides a go-to source of funds for life's uncertainties, leaving your longer term investments alone to do what they do best, compound and grow over time

 Since the money in a savings account is used by banks to make loans to other people, the bank will pay you interest on your balance.
 Returns probably aren't going to be as high as those you’d receive if you were to start investing.
 But it's the stability of savings accounts that make them such a worthwhile financial tool.
 Any interest earned is a kind of bonus.

 You might be wondering why you’d even bother with a savings account if you could just invest your money into a low-fee diversified portfolio.
 But a savings account is a foundation.
 It supports other types of investing allowing you to keep a certain amount of funds safe and sound, unaffected by the ups and downs of markets.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 While the money in a savings account is harder to access that money in a chequing account, a savings account still has more liquidity than the money you invest.
 Plus you get (modest) returns without any of the risks associated with investing your money.
 Should you ever need money, like, now, it's there and can be withdrawn or transferred to your checking account without penalties.

 Another option is a cash account, which generally offers a higher interest rate than traditional savings accounts.
 What does this mean for you?
 You'll likely get more bang for your buck.
 Financial institutions offering such a product generally afford to pay higher interest rates by either putting your money in multiple high-interest savings accounts or investing your money in investments typically seen as low risk.
 If you are looking for high interest and some level of safety, this is an option worth considering.